singh-man/books/crackingTheCoding/18_advancedTopics.md

 Think about what sort of expectations on freshness and accuracy of data is expected.
 Does the data always need to be 100% up to date?
 Is the accuracy of some products
 		more important than others?
 #177.
 10.2	How do you check  if two words are anagrams of each other?
 Think about what the defi­
-		nition of"anagram" is.
+		nition of "anagram" is.
 Explain it in your own words.
 #178.
 8.1	If we knew the number of paths to each of the steps before step 100, could we compute
 		the number of steps to 100?
 #179.
 7.8	Should white pieces and black pieces be the same class?
 What are the pros and cons of